MelissaData/RightFielderObject-Dotnet/README.md

   This is convenient when you want to get results for a specific right fielder input in one run instead of testing multiple right fielder inputs in interactive mode.

-- -license (optional): a license string to test the right fielder object
+- -license (optional): a license string to test the Right Fielder Object
 - -quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive

-	The script will prompt the user for the right fielder input, then use the provided right fielder input to test the Right Fielder object.
+	The script will prompt the user for the right fielder input, then use the provided right fielder input to test the Right Fielder Object.
 For example:
 	```
-	$ .\MelissaDataRightFielderObjectWindowsNETSample.ps1
+	$ .\MelissaRightFielderObjectWindowsDotnet.ps1
 	```
     For quiet mode:
     ```
-    $ .\MelissaDataRightFielderObjectWindowsNETSample.ps1 -quiet
+    $ .\MelissaRightFielderObjectWindowsDotnet.ps1 -quiet
     ```
 - Command Line

-	You can pass a right fielder input in ```-rfinput``` parameter and a license string in ```-license``` parameter to test right fielder object.
+	You can pass a right fielder input in ```-rfinput``` parameter and a license string in ```-license``` parameter to test the Right Fielder Object.
 For example:
 	```
-    $ .\MelissaDataRightFielderObjectWindowsNETSample.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688"
+    $ .\MelissaRightFielderObjectWindowsDotnet.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688"
-	$ .\MelissaDataRightFielderObjectWindowsNETSample.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -license "<your_license_string>"
+	$ .\MelissaRightFielderObjectWindowsDotnet.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -license "<your_license_string>"
     ```
 	For quiet mode:
     ```
-    $ .\MelissaDataRightFielderObjectWindowsNETSample.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -quiet
+    $ .\MelissaRightFielderObjectWindowsDotnet.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -quiet
-	$ .\MelissaDataRightFielderObjectWindowsNETSample.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -license "<your_license_string>" -quiet
+	$ .\MelissaRightFielderObjectWindowsDotnet.ps1 -rfinput "22382 Avenida Empresa, Rancho Santa Margarita, CA 92688" -license "<your_license_string>" -quiet
     ```
 This is the expected output from a successful setup for interactive mode: